campbe13/docker-ecq2020/azure-deploy-shakespeare-ec/README.md

 # deploy to Azure
 This directory has a [Makfile](Makefile) with the instructions needed to deploy to Azure

-We are using the [shakespeare-ec](../shakespeare-ec) app
+We are using the [shakespeare-ec](../shakespeare-ec) app.

-Note the azure cli must be installed to use this Makfile. https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+The image was created and tested locally, using a docker engine, see the link, the steps involved here are for deployment.

-The image was be created and tested locally, using a docker engine, see link above ^, the steps involved here are for deployment:
+Note the [azure cli must be installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to use this Makfile.

 Note: acr is the Azure Container Registry